-Non-executive, independent member of the Board of Directors since 2013.
+Nonexecutive, independent member of the Board of Directors since 2013.

-Member of the Board of Directors of Jardine Matheson Holdings, Bermuda, of Vitasoy International Holdings Ltd., Hong Kong, of Jardine Strategic Holdings, Bermuda, of Dairy Farm International Holdings, Bermuda, of Hong Kong Land Holdings, Bermuda, and of Mandarin Oriental International, Bermuda, as well as of Jardine Cycle & Carriage, Singapore, of Prudential plc, England and Wales, and of Shui On Land Ltd., Cayman Islands; Commissioner of PT Astra International, Jakarta, Indonesia; member of the School Advisory Council of the Hong Kong University of Science and Technology, Hong Kong; Chairman of The Sailors Home and Missions to Seamen, Hong Kong, and Director of the UK-ASEAN Business Council, United Kingdom.
+Member of the Boards of Directors of Jardine Matheson Holdings, Bermuda, Vitasoy International Holdings Ltd., Hong Kong, Jardine Strategic Holdings, Bermuda, Dairy Farm International Holdings, Bermuda, Hong Kong Land Holdings, Bermuda, and Mandarin Oriental International, Bermuda, as well as of Jardine Cycle & Carriage, Singapore, Prudential plc, England and Wales, and Shui On Land Ltd., Cayman Islands; Commissioner of PT Astra International, Jakarta, Indonesia; member of the HKSAR Chief Executive's Council of Advisers on Innovation and Strategic Development; member of the School Advisory Council of the Hong Kong University of Science and Technology, Hong Kong; and Chairperson of The Sailors Home and Missions to Seafarers, Hong Kong.
+In 2019, he resigned from the following mandates: Hong Kong representative to the APEC Vision Group and Director of the UK-ASEAN Business Council, United Kingdom.

-Anthony Nightingale holds a bachelor's degree (honors) in classics from Peterhouse College, University of Cambridge, United Kingdom.
+Anthony Nightingale holds a degree in classics from Peterhouse College, University of Cambridge, United Kingdom.